-Even when you create a product with catchy design and functionalities, your targeted audiences might not be ready to accept the product and be interested in using it.
+Even when you create a product with a catchy design and functionalities, your targeted audiences might not be ready to accept the product and be interested in using it.
 Because there are well-known businesses in the same category or they just don’t need it, for example.
-An MVP really helps you understand whether your user base is even interested in your business idea and whether they are ready to actually pay for your product because every business comes to a conclusion of profits and losses.
+An MVP really helps you understand whether your user base is even interested in your business idea and whether they are ready to actually pay for your product because every business concludes profits and losses.

 2. Reduce Development Cost:

 The startup’s life revolves around how smartly they are using their funds.
 Investors or not, it is essential for startups to put the fund to good use.
 Spending most of the funds on the development of a product that is not accepted in the market is unacceptable.
 Creating an MVP and weeding out the issues which might not end well with the targeted user base will help the start-ups in saving a lot of funds which can be used for large scale product launch, and also combat the suspected failure.
 MVP works on the process of ‘minimum’ features required for the product to be ‘viable’ and functioning, can turn out to be the real-life savior for the upcoming start-ups.